justincy/signs-of-the-second-coming/synonyms/moon.md

 ## Other

 These scriptures use similar terminology but appear to be describing events at a different time.
 The scriptures above focus on periods of destruction before the Second Coming.
-These scriptures relate to the actual moment of Christ's coming, the Millenium, or his death.
+Many of these scriptures relate to the actual moment of Christ's coming, the Millenium, or his death.
+I've also noted scriptures which related to the signs of the Second Coming but only mention the sun.

 - **Isaiah 24:23** - Then the moon shall be confounded, and the sun ashamed, when the Lord of hosts shall reign in mount Zion, and in Jerusalem, and before his ancients gloriously.
   - Speaking of the Millenium